-	In 1991, The Vaad became involved in Baku through a great act of Hashgacha Protis.
-While, Rabbi Neustadt and Ariel Levine were passing through Baku (a large city) en route to Kuba.
+In 1991, The Vaad became involved in Baku through a great act of Hashgocho Protis.
+While, Rabbi Mordechai Neustadt Zt”l and Ariel Levine were passing through Baku (a large city) in route to Kuba.
 They were approached by a few old men who were concerned that after they die their children wouldn’t know how to say Kadish for them.
 Although there were many Jews in Baku, nobody knew anything about being a Jew.
 They wanted the Vaad to send them a teacher to learn with them.

-Rabbi Shmuel Simantov and Rabbi Zamir Issayev direct the Vaad’s activities in Baku.
+Rabbi Shmuel Simantov and Rabbi Zamir Isayev direct the Vaad’s activities in Baku.
 Being natives of Azerbaijan makes them uniquely qualified for this position.
-They are bringing renewed energy and even higher standards of learning to the Yeshiva
+They are bringing renewed energy and even higher standards of learning to the Yeshiva.

 The Jewish school